 To safeguard yourself against these illegal moneylenders, be sure to engage with only licensed moneylenders.
 If you encounter any unauthorised moneylenders, you should report them to the police.

-Also, before securing a fast cash loan, get guided about personal loan.
+Also, before securing a fast cash loan, be sure to check out our guide on taking a personal loan here.